-Fish Lake (Teztan Biny in the Tsilhqot’in language) is a mountain lake, located on the Chilcotin Plateau, 125 kilometres west of Williams Lake, BC, Canada.
-Fish Lake and the Chilcotin Plateau are within Tsilhqot’in First Nation territory.
+Fish Lake (Teztan Biny [pronounced teltan bee] in the Tsilhqot’in [pronounced sill-ko-teen] language) is a mountain lake, located on the Chilcotin Plateau, 125 kilometres west of the town of Williams Lake.
+Fish Lake and the Chilcotin Plateau are within Tsilhqot’in territory.

 A mining company, Taseko Mines Ltd., proposed to construct a massive open-pit mine – the Prosperity Gold-Copper Mine right beside Fish Lake.